 The Company rented office space from its Chief Executive Officer on a month-to-month lease.
-These transactions were in the normal course of operations and are measured at their transaction amount, which is the amount agreed to by the related parties.
-During the nine months ended September 30, 2017, the Company paid \$9,000 (2016 - \$9,000) in rent and occupancy costs.
+These transactions were in the normal course of operations and are measured at the fair value of the rented office space, which is the amount agreed to by the related parties.
+During the year ended December 31, 2017, the Company paid \$12,000 (2016 - \$12,000) in rent and occupancy costs.